Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Check that the BGP peering sessions are established.

         This check will need to be run after all worker node have been rebooted.
-Ensure that the checks have been run to check BGP peering sessions on the spine switches \(instructions will vary for Aruba and Mellanox switches\)
+Ensure that the checks have been run to check BGP peering sessions on the spine switches

-        If there are BGP Peering sessions that are not ESTABLISHED on either switch, refer to [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).
+        ```
+        ncn-m001# SW_ADMIN_PASSWORD='SWITCH_PASSWROD' GOSS_BASE=/opt/cray/tests/install/ncn goss -g  /opt/cray/tests/install/ncn/tests/goss-switch-bgp-neighbor-aruba-or-mellanox.yaml --vars=/opt/cray/tests/install/ncn/vars/variables-ncn.yaml validate
+        ```

 1. Ensure that no nodes are in a `failed` state in CFS.
     Nodes that are in a failed state prior to the reboot will not be automatically